llmrisks/llmrisks.github.io/src/content/post/week8.md

   <img src="../images/week8/slide_15.png" alt="">
 </div>

-The graph suggests that while NMT excels at translating shorter sentences, SMT becomes more effective for much longer sentences.
+While NMT excels at translating shorter sentences, SMT appears to be more effective for much longer sentences.
 This might indicate that the statistical approach of SMT is better equipped to handle the complexities and nuances of longer sentence structures.

 <div class="slide">
   <img src="../images/week8/slide_16.png" alt="">